 In March 2010, an affiliated entity of Mr. Ivan Kaufman contributed \$1.1 million for a 50% non-controlling interest in an entity, which owns 31% of a joint venture that acquired a condo development property in Brooklyn, New York.
-In addition, in March 2010, ACM originated a \$3.0 million bridge loan to this joint venture.
+In addition, in March 2010, ACM originated a \$3.0 million bridge loan to this joint venture which was paid down \$2.2 million to a balance of \$0.8 million at September 30, 2010.
 In May 2010, the Company purchased the loan at par.
 The loan bears interest at a rate of one-month LIBOR plus 10% and has a maturity date of March 2013.
-Interest income recorded from this loan for the quarter ended June 30, 2010 was less than \$0.1 million.
+Interest income recorded from this loan for the three and nine months ended September 30, 2010 was approximately \$0.1 million.

 The Company is dependent upon its manager (ACM), with whom it has a conflict of interest, to provide services to the Company that are vital to its operations.
 The Company's chairman, chief executive officer and president, Mr. Ivan Kaufman, is also the chief executive officer and president of ACM, and, the Company's chief financial officer, Mr. Paul Elenio, is the chief financial officer of ACM.
 In addition, Mr. Kaufman and his affiliated entities ("the Kaufman Entities") together beneficially own approximately 91% of the outstanding membership interests of ACM and certain of the Company's employees and directors, also hold an ownership interest in ACM.
 Furthermore, one of the Company's directors also serves as the trustee of one of the Kaufman Entities that holds a majority of the outstanding membership interests in ACM and co-trustee of another Kaufman Entity that owns an equity interest in ACM.
-ACM currently holds approximately 5.4 million of the Company's common shares, representing 21.1% of the voting power of the Company's outstanding stock as of June 30, 2010.
+ACM currently holds approximately 5.4 million of the Company's common shares, representing 21.1% of the voting power of the Company's outstanding stock as of September 30, 2010.
 The Company's Board of Directors approved a resolution under the Company's charter allowing Ivan Kaufman and ACM, in relation to Mr. Kaufman's controlling equity interest, to own more than a 7% ownership interest in the Company.